|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On this track we discussed finding and experiencing forgiveness.
 I find that three steps to forgiveness can help clients cope with divorce.
 These three steps are forgiveness gets the hate out, self forgiveness, and forgiving the former spouse.

 Question 14: What are three steps to forgiveness which can help clients cope with divorce?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 This CD set has covered such topics as: 5 steps for day to day survival, being straight with the kids, anger, regaining self worth, intimate discontent, the anxiety complex, the impact of infidelity, overcoming self critical behavior, separation stress, substance abuse and misuse, dealing with the ex, the speaker-listener technique, and finding and experiencing forgiveness.